GlowskiBroski/PhoenixClient/README.md

     - You can change the size of the radar, and the scale of each chunk/pixel.
     - MultiThreading Updates: Creating the radar image may be very laggy at lower settings.
 It is smart to enable MultiThreading if you know your CPU can handle it.
     - NOTE: This is VERY NEW.
 It may be unstable as it is my first time creating a radar.
 It has not broken for me yet, so hopefully it works for you too
+    - If the game crashes during an autosave, the map may appear spotted.
+The cache is a hashmap, which is unordered, so depending on where it was during the save, random data will be lost, but pattens will be mostly preserved